Mxx1029/WhatToDo-App/README.md

 # WhatToDo-App
 App to search and list events - final Full Stack Web Dev project @ DCI Berlin, class of 2022

+- one sentence description: With this app you can list, find, filter and share events happening in Berlin at anytime!
+- (slightly) longer description: You can look up events by category and/or date.
+If you signup/login, you can also list your own events, share them and make a wishlist of events you like.
+- MVP (Minimal Viable Product):
+  - list of events on current day
+  - search by category
+  - search by date
+  - registration/login
+  - create event listing

 ## Usage
   - will this be the frontend repo?
   - need to create another backend repo?